Our Partners & Projects

 Strengthening Bird-Based Tourism as a Conservation and Sustainable Development Tool

-The Inter-American is funding a three -year birdwatching tourism project in The Bahamas and other countries in the Americas, with the goal of creating sustainable jobs.
+The Inter-American Development Bank is funding a three -year birdwatching tourism project in The Bahamas and other countries in the Americas, with the goal of creating sustainable jobs.
 The IDB partnered with the National Audubon Society to leverage its bird-watching membership as well as its relationships with conservation partners like the BNT.
 The project is being implemented in The Bahamas on the islands of Andros and Inagua.

 The Project aims to create community -based birding destinations that offer skilled local birding guides, improved national park interpretation and lodging, food services, and related goods and services tailored to the birding market.
 The project will also help communities, tour operators, and others develop targeted marketing to attract bird watching tourists.
 It is also designed to support the conservation of protected areas and priority migratory bird species like the Piping Plover ; as well as endemic endangered birds including the Bahama Oriole and other unique Bahamian Wildlife.

 The BNT in partnership with National Audubon and the Bahamas Ministry of Tourism has completed the first Phase of Bird Tour Guide Training for Inagua and Andros.
 66 bird tour guides completed training which included bird biology and identification as well as extensive field training.
 The Ministry of Tourism provided Bahamahost training, as well as a special component on the business of nature tourism.